-National Association of Broadcasters Illinois Broadcasters Association Intercollegiate Broadcasting System
+National Association of Broadcasters Illinois Broadcasters Association Indiana Broadcasters Association Wisconsin Broadcasters Association Society of Professional Journalists Intercollegiate Broadcasting System

-Facility/Equipment/Learning Resource System
+Facility/Equipment

-The Illinois Media School facility is located in Chicago and is accessible to all major highways and public transportation.
-The School has 2 fully equipped TV Studios and Master Control Rooms, in addition to 12 Video Editing Stations.
-The School also has 9 fully equipped Audio Studios and 2 On-Air Internet Radio Stations.
+The Illinois Media School facility is located in Chicago and is accessible to all major highways and public tansportation.
+The School has 2 fully-equipped TV Studios and Master Control Rooms, in addition to 12 Video Editing Stations.
+The School also has 9 fully-equipped Audio Studios and 2 On-Air Internet Radio Stations.
 There are 3 classrooms, each with an instructor podium/desk and seating for at least 36 students per classroom.
-For instructional purposes, the classrooms have remote monitoring ability of studio production activity and have TV Monitors with Video/ Audio/Computer playback equipment.
+For instructional purposes, the classrooms have remote monitoring ability of studio production activity and have TV Monitors with DVD/Video/Audio/Computer playback equipment.
 One of the three classrooms is equipped with 16 computers for online/multi-media training purposes.
-The School's Learning Resource System consists of a Learning Resource Center which is equipped with 16 computers with a dedicated printer and a copy of the Resource Guide.
-Each computer has high-speed internet access and the LIRN (Library and Information Resource Network) for students to complete any class-related research or online assignments.
-The School has offices for the campus director, admissions, education, career services and financial aid departments.
+The School has offices for the school director, admissions, education, career services and financial aid officers.
 The restrooms are located in the common area of the building.
 The main entrance is easily accessible for the handicapped.
 Special parking areas are also designated for those with special needs.